26th May 2:30pm Art Exhibition Launch

 ONLINE LINK BELOW

-This year marks 28 years since the Bringing them home report was tabled in Parliament — a powerful truth-telling moment that called for justice.
+2025 marked 28 years since the Bringing them home report was tabled in Parliament — a powerful truth-telling moment that called for justice.

 The Healing Foundation report released earlier this year – Are you waiting for us to die?
 The unfinished business of Bringing them home – found only 6% of the Bringing them home report recommendations have been clearly implemented